What is a demand-side platform? An in-depth guide for beginners

 Because DSPs collect performance data as campaigns run, marketers can adjust bids, budgets, targeting, and delivery in real time.
 This makes it easier to improve results by tweaking campaigns while they’re in flight, rather than waiting until the end to learn what worked and (once it’s already too late) what didn’t.

-Unified Reporting and Measurement
+Unified reporting and measurement

 DSPs consolidate reporting across channels and placements, giving marketers clearer visibility into performance.
 With everything in one view, it’s easier to spot cross-channel performance trends, understand what’s driving results, and make more data-informed optimizations to improve campaign performance.